DeepRV: Accelerating Spatiotemporal Inference with Pre-trained Neural Priors: Background

 \subsection{GPs for Spatiotemporal Inference}

-GPs have become a central tool for spatial and spatiotemporal inference, providing a flexible probabilistic framework; in a Bayesian formulation, a GP prior models latent functions over geographical and temporal domains.
+GPs have become a central tool for spatial and spatiotemporal inference, providing a flexible probabilistic framework.
+In a Bayesian formulation, a GP prior models latent functions such as disease risk, pollution concentration, or meteorological variables over geographical and temporal domains.
 By defining a covariance structure that encodes correlation, typically as a function of distance, GPs enable coherent interpolation from sparse and irregularly spaced observations to unobserved locations, a task often referred to as kriging \citep{Diggle1998Model}.
 The posterior predictive distribution not only yields point estimates but also quantifies uncertainty, making GPs especially valuable for risk-sensitive applications.
 Their capacity to integrate prior knowledge through kernel design allows GPs to capture domain-specific structure, while approximate inference methods extend their applicability to increasingly large spatial and spatiotemporal datasets.
 In the subsequent section we review a variety of techniques used to scale GPs for spatial and spatiotemporal inference.